-ESP32 C3 Super Mini Plus Development Board Pinout and Technical Specifications
+ESP32 C3 Super Mini Plus Development Board

 Code name: ESP32C3_DEV

 ESP32 C3 Super Mini Plus development board is based on esp32c3 microcontroller and uses riscv32 architecture.
-This development board has a maximum CPU frequency of 160 MHz and a flash size of 4MB.
+This board has a maximum CPU frequency of 160 MHz and a flash size of 4MB.

-π ESP32 C3 Super Mini Plus Description
+About ESP32 C3 Super Mini Plus

-β οΈ If you have the black pcb board, check ESP32 C3 Supermini.
+β οΈ If you have the black pcb board, check ESP32 C3 Supermini

 The ESP32-C3 SuperMini Plus is an enhanced IoT mini development board based on the Espressif ESP32-C3 WiFi/Bluetooth dual-mode chip.
 It shares the same core architecture as the standard SuperMini, featuring a 32-bit RISC-V CPU, 400 KB of SRAM, and 4 MB of flash memory.
 The board supports IEEE 802.11b/g/n WiFi and Bluetooth 5 (LE) protocols, ensuring robust connectivity.